 The long-term plan for the D&H was to electrify the entire railroad, but this has been a long process.
 The line to Montréal was the first to go under wire (at 3000vdc, in 1988), followed by Albany to Sunbury (25kvac, in 1998), and then Sunbury to Harrisburg (also 25kvac, in 2002.)

-In 2023, following passage of the USA’s Inflation Reduction Act, a government grant/loan was made to start electrifying (and increasing clearances to allow for double-stack under wire) the Southern Tier from Owego to Buffalo, which is expected to finish around the same time as the OSW’s CTRC electrification from Buffalo west, which, when finished, will result in the D&H being about 95% electric.
-(That 5% is the Adirondack Railroad branch from Saratoga to Tahawus, which sees almost no traffic and will remain dieselized for the forseeable future.)
+In 2023, following passage of the USA’s Inflation Reduction Act, a government grant/loan was made to start electrifying (and increasing clearances to allow for double-stack under wire) the Southern Tier from Owego to Buffalo, which is expected to finish around the same time as the OSW’s CTRC electrification from Buffalo west, which, when it finished in 2025, resulted in the D&H being completely electrified.

 The D&H owns or has part ownership in a variety of other railroads: